Zxl19990529/Underwater-Multiple-Object-Tracking-Dataset/README.md

 The dataset can be downloaded by [Baidu Netdisk](https://pan.baidu.com/s/1JRjW8TjbT-TW60kHY18yWg) code:uk7x

+## Underwater MOT dataset(Part 1)

+This part is made for training the detector.
+The dataset is labeled in the same format as [VOC2007](http://host.robots.ox.ac.uk/pascal/VOC/index.html)

+## Underwater MOT dataset(Part 2)

 There are four zip files in total.
 Download them and unzip you can get four folders.
 The "Raw" folder is the original dataset without underwate enhancement.
 "CLAHE","Fusion" and "UGAN-GP" are the enhanced ones by [CLAHE](https://link.springer.com/article/10.1023/B:VLSI.0000028532.53893.82), [Fusion](https://ieeexplore.ieee.org/abstract/document/6247661/) and [UGAN-GP](https://ieeexplore.ieee.org/abstract/document/8460552).

 ![](imgs/screenshot_unzip.png)